openxc/openxc-python/docs/tools/dashboard.rst

     $ openxc-dashboard --usb-vendor 4424

-Use a a CAN translator connected via serial instead of USB:
+Use a a vehicle interface connected via serial instead of USB:

 .. code-block:: bash